Premium Kentucky Bluegrass Sod

 Not only can most soils be improved, they usually need to be improved to get the maximum results.

-The knowledge of what’s necessary, the amount and availability of materials and the immediate costs of time and money are the factors that typically deter people from taking the steps necessary to improving the soil.
+The knowledge of what’s necessary, the amount and availability of materials and the immediate costs of time and money are the factors that typically deter people from taking the steps necessary to improve the soil.
 While some people do not fully understand the importance of good soils for grass, many also believe they can save time and money by ignoring the need to improve their lawn’s soil.

 The fact is that failing to improve the soil before planting is only inviting a much greater and continual investment of both time and money that will never return its value as fully as preparing the soil properly before planting any grass.

-How Is Sod Installed?
+How Is Kentucky Bluegrass Sod Installed?

 STEP 1 – Measuring and Ordering